 A backsplash will effectively seal and protect the walls beneath the tile and, when properly sealed, will be impervious to any moisture.

 Tin tiles are relatively inexpensive and make great material for any bathroom or kitchen backsplash.
 The average price for a tin tile is as little as $3 per square foot.
 On the other hand, ceramic tile can cost as much as $30 per square foot, which doesn't include any installation costs.

 Tin tile also makes for a good DIY project because they are easy to install yourself.
 When figuring in the cost of materials and the money you can save on installation, you will see considerable savings.

 Choosing the right backsplash can be a pretty big decision and one you will want to take your time to research.
 There are many decisions you will have to make during the process, so here are a few tips to help you along the way:

-There are many different backsplash materials to choose from including glass, ceramic, porcelain, tin, and others.
-When deciding on which to go with, the biggest consideration to keep in mind is the price of the backsplash
+There are many different backsplash materials, including glass, ceramic, porcelain, tin, etc. When deciding on which to go with, the biggest consideration to keep in mind is the price of the backsplash

-From diagonal, laser cut, and a subway tile backsplash; there are several popular types of backsplashes.
+There are several popular types of backsplashes, including diagonal, laser-cut, and subway tile backsplash.
 You will have to find the style, cut, and color that works best for your style and décor

-When deciding on the height of the backsplash, you will most likely go for a standard counter height which measures from the countertop to the cabinet in the kitchen.
-However, you can also opt for a full height backsplash if you are looking to create more of a statement and focal point for the space that measures beyond the standard countertop and cabinet measurements
+When deciding on the height of the backsplash, you will most likely go for a standard counter height that measures from the countertop to the cabinet in the kitchen.
+However, you can also opt for a full-height backsplash if you are looking to create more of a statement and focal point for the space that measures beyond the standard countertop and cabinet measurements